mshmoustafa/oeis.js/README.md

 ## Note on CORS

-It appears that the OEIS does not have their server set up to allow cross-origin XMLHttpRequests, meaning that this code will not work within browsers unless they are specifically configured to allow cross-origin XMLHttpRequests.
+It appears that the OEIS does not have their server set up to allow cross-origin XMLHttpRequests, meaning that **this code will not work within browsers unless they are specifically configured to allow cross-origin XMLHttpRequests**.
 While you can adjust your own browser so that it does not check the server's policies on cross-origin requests, this code generally will not work on default browser settings.
 I've included a workaround by routing the requests through http://crossorigin.me.
 This is a less-than-ideal solution which will be removed once the code is more stable, but in the meantime, please don't abuse crossorigin.me or OEIS by flooding them with requests with this code.
 Actually, please don't abuse either site at any time by flooding them with requests regardless of the functionality of this code.

-This code should work in environments that do not check cross-origin policies, such as Phonegap and properly configured browsers, but I have not tested any of them yet.
+This code *should* work in environments that do not check cross-origin policies, such as Phonegap and properly configured browsers, but I have not tested any of them yet.